PathoGenOmics/mbrumae_closedgenome/README.md

 This folder contains multiple subfolders with scripts made for certain purpose.
 ### blast_analysis
 Scripts for the analysis to get protein identity of *Mycobacterium tuberculosis* H37Rv in the analyzed genomes of interest.
+- __run_blast.py__: Script to perform tblastn analysis extracting genes (aa) and find them in a fasta.
+We calculate the coincidence percentage of the gene with the target, finally we filter the genes by 3 coincidence percentage thresholds: 80, 70 and 60.
 ### duplicated_genes
 Scripts for the analysis to get genes with less than 300bp repeated in order to exclude this genes in Illumina genomic analysis.
 - __clean_genes.py__: script to get from gff file a tabbed file with gene id, orientation, start nt and end nt.